p6laris/MorseSharp/README.md

 #### Decoding
 You can decode morse messages by instantiating `MorseTextConverter` class, then calling asynchronous methods `ConvertKurdishToMorse` or `ConvertMorseToEnglish`:
+ > :exclamation: Letters must be separated by spaces, words by ( / ).

 ```C#
 using MorseSharp;